Opera Cake

 opera cake.

-Hailing from France, an opera cake is made up of an almond sponge cake with layers of chocolate ganache and rich coffee buttercream.
-What sets this dessert apart from others is the coffee soaked sponge cake.
+Hailing from France, an opera cake consists of six layers, including an almond sponge cake (also known as a joconde sponge) with layers of chocolate ganache and coffee buttercream.
+With a flavor similar to tiramisu, what sets this apart is the strong coffee (as opposed to espresso) and chocolate flavor.

 Ingredients needed

-• All purpose flour.
-To mix with almond flour.
+• All-purpose flour.
+To mix with almond flour and give the cake sturdiness.

 • Butter.
 Melted.

-• Eggs and egg whites.
+• Large eggs and egg whites.
 Whole eggs for the flour mixture and egg whites for meringue.

 Coffee buttercream: